dzurikmiroslav/esp32-evse-docs/docs/20-software/AT-Commands.md

 OK
 ```

-> **Note**
+!!! note
-> When energy meter is single phase, L2 and L3 current are 0.
+    When energy meter is single phase, L2 and L3 current are 0.

 ## Network commands

 ### AT+WIFISTACFG

-This command is used to read/write WiFi STA configuration.
+This command is used to read/write WiFi STA (client) configuration.

 | Command                                     | Return Value                              | Return Code     |
 | ------------------------------------------- | ----------------------------------------- | --------------- |